isu-digital/lib-centennial/_exhibit/00_pre_parks.md

 {% include feature/image-float.html objectid="parkscentennial16" width="50" float="end" alt="black and white photograph of Old Main building" %}

-A library has been part of the services available to students on the Iowa State campus since the institution opened its doors in 1868.
-Originally housed on the first floor of the Main Building, the library was in an 18 x 40-foot room on the ground floor and contained about 2,400 volumes.
+A library has been part of the services available to students on the Iowa State campus since the institution's early days.
+Originally housed on the first floor of the Main Building beginning in 1868, the library was in an 18 x 40-foot room on the ground floor and contained about 2,400 volumes.
 Two wings were added to the building in 1870, and the library moved to a new 35 x 50-foot room on the first floor of the south wing.
 The operating budget for the first year of the library was $2,329.66.

 The library was administered by President Adonijah Strong Welch who would carry out the acquisition of materials while the day-to-day operation of managing the library was done by two senior female students.